Britney has a B.A. in Environmental Management and Sustainability. Cassie is certified in plant-based nutrition.

 - Use a timer for your pump!
 This is the ultimate tip when it comes to making sure the water in your tub is getting circulated enough.
 We set our timer so that the pump would go off for 5 minutes every hour.
-We found that this worked awesome, and the roots were well watered at all times.
+We found that this worked awesomely, and the roots were well-watered at all times.

 - Make sure that no light can get into the tub at all.
 If this happens, you will have some serious algae issues!

 - Pick the right hydroponic nutrient solution.
 Do your research and do not just pick the first one that you find online.
 Think of what you're growing and if that plant needs any specific nutrients.